yugabyte/yb-iot-fleet-management/kubernetes/helm/README.md

 helm install yb-iot-helm --name iot-demo --set kafkaHostPort=kafka-demo-cp-kafka-headless:9092,zookeeperHostPort=kafka-demo-cp-zookeeper-headless:2181,yugabyteDBHost=yb-tservers --wait
 ```

-The pods for this app looks like
+The pod for this app looks like
 ```
 NAME                                             READY     STATUS             RESTARTS   AGE iot-demo-yb-iot-helm-fb6b7db6f-rwskv             2/2       Running            0          46s
 ```

-This pods has two containers:
+This pod has two containers:
 - one ingests data into the origin topic of `iot-data-event`, which also get transformed into other streams/tables via KSQL.
 - other reads the tables from YugaByte DB and reports in the springboard based UI.